apisnetworks/apiscp-docs/docs/site/email/connection-mail-ssl-fails/index.md

 ## Solution

-Change your mail server name, both incoming and outgoing, to [match the server name](https://kb.apiscp.com/platform/what-is-my-server-name/) on which you are hosted.
-In the initial example, "_mail.futz.net_" would be changed to "_luna.apiscp.com_".
+Change your mail server name, both incoming and outgoing, to [match the server name](https://kb.apnscp.com/platform/what-is-my-server-name/) on which you are hosted.
+In the initial example, "_mail.futz.net_" would be changed to "_luna.apnscp.com_".

 ### Thunderbird